snarfed/beautifulsoup/doc/source/index.rst

 ---------------------------

 Beautiful Soup is packaged as Python 2 code.
 When you install it for use with Python 3, it's automatically converted to Python 3 code.
-Unfortunately, sometimes this doesn't happen, and the wrong version of the code is installed.
-This problem seems to occur mainly on Windows systems.
+If you don't install the package, the code won't be converted.
+There have also been reports on Windows machines of the wrong version being installed.

 If you get the ``ImportError`` "No module named HTMLParser", your problem is that you're running the Python 2 version of the code under